Doctor of Philosophy (PhD)

 Students entering the course on accelerated entry are granted advanced standing for the coursework component of the PhD and commence directly into the thesis component.

-For standard entry, the Faculty or Research Institute will determine an applicant's eligibility for entry based upon evidence provided which would include:
+For standard entry, the Faculty will determine an applicant's eligibility for entry based upon evidence provided which would include:

 a. evidence of advanced knowledge in an area relevant to the PhD topic: